 Avatar 2 cast: Who will return to Avatar 2?

 The core cast of the original Avatar are all on contract, so Cameron's stars will be back in when it finally hits.

 Zoe Saldana, who will reprise the role of the Na'vi princess Neytiri, had only just appeared in the Star Trek reboot when she starred in the 2009 original movie, and thanks to projects like Guardians of the Galaxy, she has become the biggest new star to come out of Avatar – as well as cornering the market for playing aliens of various hues.

 Sam Worthington will also return as the human-turned-Na'vi Jake Sully, though it's fair to say that his success hasn't mirrored Saldana's.

-As for Lang's character, in a statement James Cameron said: "Steven was so memorable in the first film, we’re privileged to have him back.
+Not only is Stephen Lang somehow back as the dead Colonel Miles Quaritch, but he's going to be the main villain of the four movies.
+James Cameron said: "Stephen was so memorable in the first film, we’re privileged to have him back.
 I'm not going to say exactly HOW we're bringing him back, but it's a science fiction story, after all.

 "His character will evolve into really unexpected places across the arc of our new three-film saga.
 I really look forward to working with such a gifted actor, who's also become a good friend."